svg153/imdea-controls/README.md

     </a>
 </p>

-A script to control the room blinds, temperature, lights and door at the [IMDEA Software Institute](http://www.software.imdea.org).
+A script to control the room blinds, temperature, lights and door at the [IMDEA Software Institute].

 Dependencies